SofiaOrtegat/super-llama-notes-index/README.md

 # super-llama-notes-index
-This repository contains a collection of curated notes for the llama_index proj
+This repository contains a collection of curated notes for the llama_index projec